silentorb/marloth-story/design/twold/marriage-survey.md

 This article also has potential to inform on the subject of fiction in marriage in general, though its selection of references are weighted toward Marloth's sub genre, whatever that is.

+## Background Marriage

+* Many narratives involve married characters but the spouse(s) are not involved much with the story
+* That is fine as long as there

 ### The Romance Genre

 * I wonder what the statistic is: something like 99% of romance narratives are about single people?